A quick highlight of images from the trip.

 By the time I reached the site and set up camp, the wind was howling.
 Originally, I had planned to paddle into the Last Lake and John Lake areas to do some fishing, but I didn't fancy a solo battle against the wind upon returning.
 So, I tried a bit of fishing near my site and actually spent a couple of hours napping in my hammock.
 It was glorious.

-By this time there were actually whitecaps on the lake, so I just hung around camp for the rest of the day.
+By that time, there were actually whitecaps on the lake, so I just hung around camp for the rest of the day.
 I tried fishing from shore, but didn't have any luck.
 It was nice just hanging out, reading, swimming and relaxing.

 I gathered a bunch of firewood and had myself a great fire that evening.
 The wind got calmer as it got closer to dusk, as it often does.